 Computers will never take the place of effective teachers who employ a wide array of teaching strategies.
 However, the spectrum of learning styles and abilities displayed by students creates an environment that requires diversity and differentiation in classroom practices.
 Teaching and learning activities can be enhanced when educators effectively integrate technology into the classroom environment.
 21st century students (millenials) respond positively to technology integration as it represents a significant element embedded within the fabric of their everyday lives.
 Activities ranging from the use of theme focused video clips as interest hooks to learners interacting with tablets (iPads) or SMART Boards to manipulate content to the infusion of Podcasts to share curriculum, represent a smorgasbord of teaching tools in the educator toolkit.
 Used in meaningful and relevant manners, technology integration can connect with a variety of learning styles to add another dimension to the classroom experience.
 In today’s digital world, schools are looking for education graduates who are technology literate, innovative and creative thinkers.

 With a rich tradition in teacher education excellence, Nipissing University’s Schulich School of Education is nationally renowned for its high-caliber program.
-This tradition, combined with our mobile technology program, has resulted in an unbeatable “value added teacher education package” that places Nipissing University graduates ahead with a distinct advantage.
-Through the iTeach experience, Nipissing University education students learn to integrate technology to enhance teaching, improve learning and positively influence student success.
+This tradition, combined with the dedication toward maintaing supports with educational technology integration, has resulted in an unbeatable “value added teacher education package” that places Nipissing University graduates ahead with a distinct advantage.
+Through such experiences, Nipissing University education students learn to integrate technology to enhance teaching, improve learning and positively influence student success.
 With continuous access to teaching materials and information sources on the Internet and their laptops, Nipissing University education students, whether on campus in class or at their practice teaching sites, develop expertise with the digital resources that enables them to become leading edge new teachers.
 Ultimately, it will be the students of these future teachers who will experience the benefits from this expertise and knowledge.

 All students are required to bring their own laptop computer for use in the BEd program.